rtm516/GeyserMC-wiki/Current-Limitations.md

 - Clickable links in chat
 - Glowing effect
 - Crafting in the 2x2 menu while in creative mode
-- Distinguishing between left and right clicks in containers
+- Distinguishing between left and right clicks in inventories
 - Redstone dot blockstates
-- "Can be placed on" tag for items
+- "Can be placed on/destroyed" tag for *some* blocks - for example, different colors of clay/wool that don't exist as separate blocks
 - Potion colors

 The following changes **are supported** with the [GeyserOptionalPack](https://github.com/GeyserMC/Geyser/wiki/GeyserOptionalPack), which is a Bedrock resource pack you can install for additional functionality for features Bedrock does not natively support: